Abhithakur04/RideXpress-Application-/README.md

   "message": "Error message"
 }
 ```
-# Backend API Documentation
+# Frontend API Documentation

 ## Overview

-This is the frontend application for the **Uber Clone**, built with the **MERN stack** (MongoDB, Express, React, Node.js).
+This is the frontend application for the **RideXpress**, built with the **MERN stack** (MongoDB, Express, React, Node.js).
 It allows users to log in, book a ride, and get location suggestions from the backend, while drivers can accept or reject ride requests.

 ---